NFT-com/indexer/cmd/jobs-watcher/README.md

 # Jobs Watcher

-Job Watcher watches the dispatcher and parsing websockets for new updates and pushes them into their respective queue.
+Job Watcher watches the dispatcher and parsing tables in the database for new jobs and pushes them into their respective queue.

 ## Usage